Dance Gavin Dance: 2018–2020: Artificial Selection, Afterburner and Tree City Sessions 2

 Another single, "Blood Wolf", was released on October 11, 2019.
 It became the band's first career charting single, debuting at number 24 on the Billboard Hot Rock Songs chart.
-A spring tour was announced on November 12, scheduled to take place from March 12 to April 25, 2020 with support from Animals As Leaders, Veil of Maya, Royal Coda, and a yet to be announced "mystery band".
+A spring tour was announced on November 12, scheduled to take place from March 12 to April 25, 2020, with support from Animals As Leaders, Veil of Maya, Royal Coda, and a yet to be announced "mystery band".
 On December 12, 2019, frontman Tilian Pearson revealed Issues would be joining as the “mystery band,” giving them the seal of approval by saying he's “been a fan for a while now.”
 On March 12, 2020, the band announced that they had cancelled all tour dates on the 2020 spring tour due to the COVID-19 pandemic with plans to reschedule.
 On March 24, the band announced the rescheduled tour dates under the name The Afterburner Tour.
 They were scheduled to take place in August and September 2020, but were eventually cancelled due to the COVID-19 pandemic.

 On February 21, 2020, the band announced that their ninth studio album, Afterburner, would be released on April 24, 2020.
 The lead single, "Prisoner", was released on the same day along with its music video.
 Another single, "Strawberry's Wake", was released on March 12, 2020, along with its music video.
 The music video for the single "Lyrics Lie" was released on April 9, 2020.
 The single "Three Wishes" was released on April 16, 2020, along with its music video.
 The video features fan submissions based on the theme of "clean".

-On December 25, 2020, the band released their third live album Tree City Sessions 2.
+On December 25, 2020, the band released their second live album Tree City Sessions 2.